 Significant judgment is also required in determining any valuation allowance recorded against deferred tax assets.
 In assessing the need for a valuation allowance, we consider all available evidence, including past operating results, estimates of future taxable income and the feasibility of tax planning strategies.
 In the event that we change our determination as to the amount of deferred tax assets that can be realized, we will adjust our valuation allowance with a corresponding impact to the provision for income taxes in the period in which such determination is made.
-It is anticipated that the net deferred tax liability position of our January 2018 acquisition of Folio Dynamix will cause the Company to release a portion of its valuation allowance during the first quarter of 2018.
+As a result of the net deferred tax liability position of the January 2018 acquisition of FolioDynamix, the Company released a portion of its valuation allowance during the first quarter of 2018.

-Our effective tax rates differ from the statutory rates primarily due to state taxes, permanent differences, the generation of R&D tax credits, unrecognized tax benefits, prior period true-ups, changes in valuation allowances, changes in rates and tax reform.
+Our effective tax rates differ from the statutory rates primarily due to the effect of state taxes, foreign taxes, prior period true-ups, indefinite-lived intangibles, the Base Erosion Anti-Abuse Tax ("BEAT") and release of a portion of the valuation allowance due to the FolioDynamix acquisition.
 Our provision for income taxes varies based on, among other things, changes in the valuation of our deferred tax assets and liabilities, the tax effects of non-cash stock-based compensation or changes in applicable tax laws, regulations and accounting principles or interpretations thereof.